-But what you may not know is that upgrading to the yellow, personal OV card can get you a load of extra perks.
+But what you may not know is that upgrading to the yellow, personal OV card can get you loads of extra perks.

-The process of getting a personal OV chip card can be a little more labour intensive than the anonymous OV card but gives you loads of benefits.
-Here are just a few!
+The process of getting a personal OV chip card is only a little bit more labour-intensive than the anonymous OV card.
+You’d have to register for one on the OV-chipkaart website.

 7. Save a stack of cash using subscription discounts